chashikajw/Smart-Worker/README.md

 ### if you are a new user, you have to register

-you can simply register the app submiting require details
+You can simply register the app submiting require details

 <img src="https://github.com/chashikajw/smart-worker-images/blob/master/signup.png" alt="Network Enable" width="320" height="550"><br/>